DunodMax/London-Transportation-modeling/README.md

 Description:
 This project intend to mathematicaly model behaviour of London travellers, starting from very simple utility functions and iteratively improving models.
 Model are tested with con sistent test depending on models characteristics.
 Data used during this project comes from the biogeme website (TRANSP-OR laboratory at EPFL)(see Section Data Set used to access it and for references).
+This project is not finished yet, and thus this repisotory contains only a tentative code.

 Instalation:
 The code is presented on a Jupyter Notebook (see dependencies) and should be run like a Jupyter Notebook.